-- Noise and Interference: Motor signals are often contaminated with noise and interference, which can affect the accuracy of fault detection algorithms.
+- feature extraction techniques that capture the distinctive characteristics of different faults is a challenge. - Noise and Interference: Motor signals are often contaminated with noise and interference, which can affect the accuracy of fault detection algorithms.
 Finding robust methods to mitigate the impact of noise and interference is a research challenge. - Fault Severity Assessment: Determining the severity of a detected fault is important for timely maintenance and decision-making.
-Developing accurate fault severity assessment methods that provide reliable information about the extent of the fault is a challenge. - Cost and Implementation Challenges: Implementing advanced intelligent techniques can be costly, particularly for small-scale or budget-constrained applications.
+Developing accurate fault severity assessment methods that provide reliable information about the extent of the fault is a challenge. - Cost and Implementation Challenges: Implementing advanced intelligent techniques can be costly, particularly for smallscale or budget-constrained applications.
 The cost of sensors, data acquisition systems, and computing infrastructure may limit the feasibility of using these techniques. - Imbalance Data Handling: The issue of imbalanced datasets, which is a common difficulty in fault detection and classification problems.
 Explore techniques such as oversampling, under-sampling, and synthetic data generation to handle class imbalance effectively.